TABLE OF CONTENTS

 Mixing Growing Medium (soil)

-There are many commercially available soil mixes on the market that have been specifically developed for growing cannabis both indoor and outdoor.
-These can be easily found online or at the local grow supply store.
+There are many commercially available soil mixes online or at a local grow supply stores that have been specifically developed for growing cannabis both indoors and outdoors.

 For the experienced grower who chooses to mix their own soil, consider using this as a starting point for creating cannabis grow medium (soil):